webdsl/webdsl-docs/docs/background/request-for-changes.md

-# Upcoming Changes
+# Request for Changes

-Here you can find the upcoming changes to WebDSL.
+Here you can find the request for changes of WebDSL.

-## 2021-06-01
+## May 2021

-The following upcoming changes were discussed in a WebDSL improvement meeting.
+The following RFCs were discussed in a WebDSL improvement meeting.

 #### Documentation